Video was one of the greatest democracy-increasing technological developments of recent centuries.

 In 1981 IBM introduced the Personal Computer to the world… and just one year later in 1982, both Sony and JVC launched personal camcorders.
 ‘Personal’ is a bit of a misnomer as these original video recording systems were bulky and required all kinds of add-ons and separate bits of kit to make them work.

 In 1984, Apple gave us the Mac, and life was never going to be the same again!
 Unlike the VHS/Betamax war, neither Windows nor Mac ‘won’ the war of personal computing, but from then on, video recording was largely related to how each individual chose to display/edit as well as record, their lives.

 In 1984 JVC destroyed the remaining Betamax marketplace forever by revealing the JVC GR-C1 – the world’s first all-in-one VHS camcorder, containing an instant playback system and integrating the recording system with the camera itself, where every previous unit had required cable linkage.
-The JVC GR-C1might have remained a nerd’s system of choice but for one almost accidental boost.
-It appeared in Back to the Future, the biggest film of 1985 and a cult movie ever since, earning itself the kind of public popularity we now call street cred – a term that hadn’t even been invented then!
+The JVC GR-C1 might have remained a nerd’s system of choice but for one almost accidental boost.
+It appeared in Back to the Future, the biggest film of 1985 and a cult movie ever since, earning itself the kind of public popularity we now call street cred – a term that had not even been invented then!

 The Camcorder as a professional film system